 Elle Macpherson in a

-So enduring is the type that Bradshaw truly wore the dress once more in 2010’s “Sex and the City 2” film.
+So enduring is the fashion that Bradshaw truly wore the dress once more in 2010’s “Sex and the City 2” film.
 With the third season of SATC reboot “And Just Like That…” launched this week, whether or not she’ll dig it again out of her closet stays to be seen.

 Source link